 …AND ONE MORE THING

-My live shows and songwriting workshops are also a lot of fun and, like this web site, are directed toward supporting your core instruction.
+Tim’s live shows and songwriting workshops are also a lot of fun and, like this web site, are directed toward supporting your instruction.
 If you would like Tim to come to your school, library, museum, or other place of learning, please check out the pages for shows and workshops to learn how to make that happen.
-And yeah, it’s free for schools and other places of learning.